 Is there a deadline for submitting my publications?

 Please make sure you add information on your publications to the database of research publications no later than November 1.
+Publications submitted after November 1 may not be taken into account.

 What criteria are used during the assessment?

 Points are assigned for different types of publications (e.g., books, chapters, articles, textbooks, etc.) according to the quality of the publisher or the journal (whether they are on HSE’s priority list and indexed by Web of Science and Scopus or not).
-Types of publications eligible for RPA purposes and points assigned for each type are presented in Annex 2 to the Procedure for Staff Research Productivity Assessment at National Research University Higher School of Economics in 2018.
+Types of publications eligible for RPA purposes and points assigned for each type are presented in Annex 2 to the Procedure for Staff Research Productivity Assessment at National Research University Higher School of Economics.

 Will all my publications be reviewed during the RPA process?